 YOU MAY ALSO LIKE

 Menu Description: "Our most popular dish!
-Shrimp and Chicken Sauteed with Onions, Peppers and Tomatoes in a Very Spicy Cajun Sauce.
+Shrimp and Chicken Sautéed with Onions, Peppers and Tomatoes in a Very Spicy Cajun Sauce.
 All on top of Fresh Fettuccine."

 The Cheesecake Factory's founder, David Overton, says it was his unfamiliarity with the restaurant business that contributed to the company's success.
 In an interview with Nation's Restaurant News David says, "We did not know anything about running restaurants.
 We just knew that people valued fresh foods.
-In some ways our naivete helped us because we didn't know what you are not supposed to do."
+In some ways, our naïveté helped us because we didn't know what you are not supposed to do."

 I think we all know it helps to serve good food and that's an area in which the Cheesecake Factory excels.
 The pastas and salads top the list of big sellers, but it's the Cajun Jambalaya Pasta that holds the pole position, according to the menu description of this dish.
 Jambalaya is a spicy Creole dish that usually combines a variety of ingredients including tomatoes, onions, peppers, and some type of meat with rice.
 Rather than the traditional rice, the Cheesecake Factory has designed its version to include two types of fettuccine—an attractive mix of standard white noodles and spinach-flavored noodles.

-This recipe makes 2 huge portions, like those served in the restaurant.
+My Cheesecake Factory Cajun Jambalaya pasta recipe makes 2 huge portions, like those served in the restaurant.
 It's probably enough food for a family of four.

 Menu Description: "Fire-roasted chicken breast topped with mushrooms, prosciutto and our Florio Marsala wine sauce."